bakpakin/Fennel/api.md

 By default, metadata will be enabled and you can view function signatures and docstrings with the `,doc` command in the REPL.

+In Fennel 1.4.1 `fennel.repl` was changed from a normal function to a callable table.
+This mostly behaves the same, but it can cause problems with certain functions that are very picky about functions.
+Unfortunately this includes `coroutine.create`.
+You can pass `fennel.repl.repl` instead.

 ### Customize REPL default options

 Any fields set on `fennel.repl`, which is actually a table with a `__call`